-As you can see, a float plan contains an extensive amount of information.
-The boat information will likely remain the same every time so that’s easy enough to fill out.
+As you can see, a float plan contains extensive information.
+The boat information will likely remain the same every time, so that’s easy enough to fill out.
 But you should update this adequately before every trip.
-Authorities need an up to date description in float plans.
+Authorities need an up-to-date description in float plans.
 Consider it another aspect of boating safety.

-Even with modern technology at our disposal, every year boaters go missing.
+Even with modern technology at our disposal, every year, boaters go missing.
 In Florida alone, two boaters per year vanish without a trace.
-In 2019 the Coast Guard responded to over 4,000 boating accidents in over 600 boater deaths.
+In 2019 the Coast Guard responded to over 4,000 boating accidents with over 600 boater deaths.

-You head out on the water and tell your family that you’re going out fishing.
+You head out on the water and tell your family you’re going fishing.
 Nothing else is explained.
 You plan to come home around 5.
-Instead, you suffer a massive electronics failure.
+You suffer a massive electronics failure.
 Everything on your boat stops working.

-You can’t get a radio signal, your engine won’t start, your cell phone isn’t getting any bars.
+You can’t get a radio signal, your engine won’t start, and your cell phone isn’t getting any bars.
 You are stranded in the middle of nowhere.
-Five o’clock comes and goes and you’re floating hoping that someone is going to come by your field of vision soon.
+Five o’clock comes and goes, and you’re floating, hoping someone will come by your field of vision soon.

-Around nightfall your family realizes something is very wrong.
+Around nightfall, your family realizes something is very wrong.
 They call the Coast Guard to report that you’re missing.
-The Coast Guard starts asking important questions so they’re going to need to know about how to find you.
+The Coast Guard starts asking important questions, so they will need to know how to find you.

 The ocean is a big place.
 People need to know where you launched the boat from.
-Also where you planned to go.
-Otherwise their search window has to expand dramatically.
+Also, where you planned to go, otherwise their search window has to expand dramatically.
 That’s going to add more manpower and more hours to try to figure out where you are.
-The less information they have about you, the harder they are going to have to work to track you down.
+The less information they have about you, the harder they will have to work to track you down.

 Imagine if it was you stuck at home and one of your loved ones disappeared.
-Wouldn’t you like to know exactly where they had been last ?
-Where they were going ?
+Wouldn’t you like to know exactly where they had been last?
+Where they were going?
 And the time that they were doing everything?
-Think of it that way and make sure you leave a concise and detailed float plan before you head out.
+Think of it that way, and leave a concise and detailed float plan before you head out.
 Search and rescue boats need this.

 Sample Float Plan